Exporting to BIDS using Oscar

 ## Interacting with Oscar

 You can connect to Oscar via different methods.
-You can [ssh using your terminal](https://docs.ccv.brown.edu/oscar/connecting-to-oscar/ssh), you can [connect via the Desktop GUI or OSCAR shell access apps on Open OnDemand(OOD](https://docs.ccv.brown.edu/oscar/connecting-to-oscar/open-ondemand/interactive-apps-on-ood)), or if your editor can connect to remote servers, [you can connect via your favorite IDE](https://docs.ccv.brown.edu/oscar/connecting-to-oscar/remote-ide) (VSCode is great!).
+You can [ssh using your terminal](https://docs.ccv.brown.edu/oscar/connecting-to-oscar/ssh), you can [connect via the Desktop GUI or OSCAR shell access apps on Open OnDemand(OOD](https://docs.ccv.brown.edu/oscar/connecting-to-oscar/open-ondemand/interactive-apps-on-ood)), or if your text editor can connect to remote servers, [you can connect via your favorite IDE](https://docs.ccv.brown.edu/oscar/connecting-to-oscar/remote-ide) (VSCode is great!).
 If this is your first time using Oscar and you are new to unix command line, we recommend connecting via the Desktop GUI on Open OnDemand.

 {% hint style="info" %}